rpmuller/ePubs/WP1.md

 says what is to be avoided or what pursued (432).

-A similar doctrine, though with a slight change of terminology, is set forth in the Nicomachean Ethics.
+A similar doctrine, though with a slight change of terminology, is set forth in the _Nicomachean Ethics_.
 There is in the soul one element that is rational, and one that is irrational.
 The irrational part is
 two-fold: the vegetative, which is found in everything living, even in plants, and the appetitive, which exists in all animals (1102).
 The life of the rational soul consists in contemplation, which is the